Step sequence: Ice dance

 The ISU defines a step sequence in ice dance as "a series of prescribed or un-prescribed steps, turns and movements in a Rhythm Dance or a Free Dance".
 Step sequences have three divisions: types, groups, and styles.

 There are two types of step sequences: not-touching or in hold.
-Not-touching step sequences must include matching and/or mirror footwork; both ice dancers must skate as close to each other as possible, not more than two arm lengths apart, without touching, except when they are skating turns and edges in opposite directions for short distances.
-The dancers can switch from mirror to matching footwork, and vice versa, and they can cross each other's tracings (marks made in the ice by the skates).
-Step sequences in hold must be performed in any dance holds or any variation of dance holds, and must not last over one measure of music.
+Not-touching step sequences must include matching and/or mirror footwork; both ice dancers must skate as close to each other as possible, not more than two arm lengths apart, without touching, except when skating turns and edges in opposite directions over short distances.
+The dancers can switch between mirror and matching footwork, and vice versa, and they can cross each other's tracings (marks made in the ice by the skates).
+Step sequences in hold must be performed in any dance holds, or any variation of dance holds, and must not last over one measure of music.

 Types of step sequences are separated into four Groups, based on their difficulty.
-Group A includes straight line step sequences: the midline, which is performed along the ice surface's full length on its long axis; and the diagonal, which is performed from corner to corner, as fully as possible.
+Group A includes straight line step sequences: the midline performed along the ice surface's full length on its long axis; and the diagonal, which is performed from corner to corner, as fully as possible.
 Group B includes three curved step sequences.
 The circular, which is performed on the rink's entire width, on its short axis, can be skated either clockwise or counterclockwise.
 The serpentine, which must be performed along the full width of the rink, can be done in either a clockwise or counterclockwise direction at the rink's long axis, at one end, and then progresses in either two or three S-shaped bold curves, ending up at the other end of the rink.
 Group C consists of the pattern dance type step sequence, which can be done anywhere on the ice or as prescribed by the ISU.
 The ISU describes and announces any variation of combination of Groups or the creation of other groups in an ISU Communication.

 The ISU states the following about styles of step sequences: "Characteristics of Levels of step sequences, organized as styles, are technical requirements with ongoing validity and are published in an ISU Communication".